-At a notedan extraordinary and very rare collection of original fossils dating back more than 120 million years are on display.
+At a noted South African fossil exhibit an extraordinary and very rare collection of original fossils dating back more than 120 million years are on display.
 These fossils, a small selection from the institutes prized collection, date back even further than the earliest hominids and offer a glimpse at what came before dinosaurs and how mammals evolved.

 It is not greatly known by the general public that South Africa has one of the richest and oldest fossil records in the world with their natural rock and fossil resources and collections accounting for more than two-thirds of the history of our planet.

-At The, 1 of 8 World Heritage Sites in South Africa, records in the form of fossils date back 180-300 million years showing a near continuous sedimentary record of paleontological history which stretches more than 100 million years.
+At The Cradle of Humankind, 1 of 8 World Heritage Sites in South Africa, records in the form of fossils date back 180-300 million years showing a near continuous sedimentary record of paleontological history which stretches more than 100 million years.
 This is the only place on Earth that has such extensive and continuous records and tells the story of our world right from the very beginning.

 These significant finds are of great importance as they show scientists how from just 3 groups of ancestor reptiles (Pelycosaurs, Archosaurs and Therapsids) tortoises, dinosaurs, lizards, snakes and small mammals all evolved which helps palaeontologists to piece together the puzzle of human and mammal evolution in greater detail; tracing the entire evolutionary development of mammals from our primitive reptilian ancestors through to the first true mammal.

 The award-winning exhibition in South Africa is a collaboration between Maropeng and the Paleontological Research center (the Bernard Price Institute) at Wits University and was described by the director of the Bernard Price Institute (BPI), Professor Bruce Rubidge when he said “All fossils displayed here are our ancestors”.